+At this stage typing

+make install

-At this stage typing 'make install' will install everything to the desired locations, you may wish to su to root first though.
-The installation routine will copy the binaries and scripts to your chosen install location, usually /usr/local/bin and then move zms to your cgi-bin area.
-It will then copy the web files to your chosen directory and ensure they have the right permissions.
+will install everything to the desired locations, you may need to su to root first though to give yourself adequate permissions.
+The installation routine will copy the binaries and scripts to your chosen install location, usually /usr/local/bin and then move zms (and nph-zms) to your cgi-bin area.
+It will then copy the web files to your chosen directory and ensure they have the right permissions, and install the ZoneMinder perl modules in the standard perl locations.
+It will also install a copy of the zm.conf file (generated by configure) to your system configuration area (e.g. /usr/local/etc).
 Finally it tries to link zm.php to index.php but will not overwrite an existing file if it already exists.

-The 'zm' script does not get installed automatically as it is not necessary for the operation of the ZoneMinder setup per se and is not necessarily supported for distributions other than those from the RedHat or Fedora families.
-However if you want to ensure that the ZoneMinder daemons are started on reboot etc copy it to your init.d directory, usually something like /etc/rc.d/init.d and then add it by doing chkconfig --add zm or similar command for your distribution.
+The 'zm' script does not get installed automatically as it is not necessary for the operation of the ZoneMinder setup per se and is not necessarily likely to work correctly for distributions other than those from the RedHat or Fedora families.
+However if you want to ensure that ZoneMinder is started on reboot etc copy it to your init.d directory, usually something like /etc/rc.d/init.d or /etc/inid.d and then add it by doing chkconfig --add zm or similar command for your distribution.
 ZoneMinder will then start up when your machine reboots and can be controlled (by the root user) by doing 'service zm start' or 'service zm stop' etc. You may need to use the '-levels' parameter to chkconfig to ensure that ZoneMinder is started when you need it to.